 Here’s what what people are saying about Sage . . .

 Sadie was wonderful!
 I was new to acupuncture and was referred to it by a friend after my second miscarriage.
 The acupuncture sessions were very relaxing and I felt better each time I went to see her.
 Not just physically but emotionally as well.
-She was able to help me make sense of the tests my doctor gave me and made many suggestions on alternatives.
+She was able to help me make sense of the tests my doctor gave me and made many suggestions on ways to improve my fertility.
 I am a firm believer one of her suggestions is what made the difference.
 I got pregnant after visiting Sadie for 3 months and am in my second trimester!
-My healthy baby boy will be born in May I’ll be back when I am ready to get pregnant again.
+My healthy baby boy will be born in May 🙂 I’ll be back when I am ready to get pregnant again.
 Trust me and try her out.
 You won’t be sorry. – Jennifer W.

 We just wanted to send you some pictures of our precious baby girl.
 We also wanted to say thank you for all of the help and support that you have given us this year.
 I have to say that I was a bit skeptical about acupuncture at first, but am now a firm believer in what you do.
 We both feel that you helped us to get to this point and we can not thank you enough.
 We will definitely see you when we start this process again. – J. S.